Do you want to make money in nigeria as a student?

-There are various legitimate and study friendly things a student can do to make money in Nigeria or anywhere in the world.
-You wouldn’t have to skip even one class or ditch a test.
+There are various legitimate and study friendly things you can do to make money as a student in Nigeria or anywhere in the world.
+You wouldn’t have to skip a class or ditch a test.

-As a student, I took note of the many activities Nigerian students indulge in to make money without dropping out of school that you too can try.
-I’m glad to tell you that some students make legitimate money on campus, fend for themselves, pay tuition fees, and still strive in their studies.
+With these ideas, some students are able to fend for themselves, pay tuition fees, and still strive in their studies.
 In the long run, it all boils down to your self-discipline and zeal to succeed.

-If you recall, I started this article with the fact that I bought a T-shirt from my course mate.
 There is absolutely nothing wrong with going into cloth business in the university or higher institution.
-In fact, it is one of the best businesses students can use to make money while in school.
+In fact, it is one of the best businesses you can do to make money as student in Nigeria.

-First, understand that this business is not for the shy or the too scared to man up individual.
-You need to be bold enough to advertise your products to people.
+First, understand that you need to be bold enough to advertise your products to people.
 This and many other businesses require your ability to convince people to buy your products.

 Types of Clothes to Sell

-Clothing business is a very profitable business here in Nigeria and the world at large.
-You can choose to sell both feminine and masculine apparels or simply stick to apparels for a gender.
+You can choose to sell both feminine and masculine apparels or simply stick to a gender.
 Whatever works for you.
-But having both in stock will definitely increase your chances of better market sales.
+But having both in stock will definitely increase your chances of better sales.

-You are a student and going for designers and expensive clothes is never advisable because you may not have huge startup capital.
-Also, your target customers are students and not people who work.
-So, unless you plan on going to offices or selling to the rich, I recommend you to buy for the majority else you risk selling your product below the purchase price.
+You are a student and going for designers and expensive clothes is never advisable because, you may not have huge startup capital.
+Also, your target customers are students.
+So, unless you plan on going into offices to sell, I recommend you to buy stuff fellow students can afford.

 Where to Buy Clothes To Sell

-Thrift shopping is simply an English term for ‘okirika’, ‘tokunbo’, ‘gbogbo’, ‘bend down select’, or ‘2nd hand shopping’.
-I bet you know what it means to shop for okirika clothing or fairly used wears.
-This is, in fact, one of the easiest ways to buy cheap clothes in Nigeria and sell.
+Thrift shopping is an English term for ‘okirika’, ‘tokunbo’, ‘gbogbo’, ‘bend down select’, or ‘2nd hand shopping’.
+This is one of the easiest ways to buy cheap clothes in Nigeria and sell.

 Since you are a student, your start-up capital maybe a little above small.
-With as little as 10k to 20k or even less, you can thrift shop at your local market for good clothes.
-There are varieties of beautiful apparels to pick and resell for double the price they were bought.
-If you live in places like Lagos and Onitsha, you can buy fairly used clothes even cheaper.
+With as little as N20,000 or less, you can thrift shop at your local market for good clothes.

 Shopping online for clothes you want to sell would definitely not be a bad idea since many online stores sell clothes at cheap rates.
-There are lots of Nigerian stores to shop from like Jumia and konga then the jiji marketplace.
+There are many online stores to shop on in Nigeria; Jumia, konga and jiji marketplace.

 Apart from Nigerian online stores, there are quite a number of good foreign online stores that sell cheap clothes and ship to Nigeria.
-Aliexpress, Alibaba and Asos are definitely good online stores to shop for cheap clothes you can sell for profit.
-I love Aliexpress because there are lots of choices to make, from store to store.
+Aliexpress, Alibaba, shein and Asos are all good online stores to patronise for cheap clothes you can sell for profit.

-Note; I often use buyers’ reviews as a guide to help me different scammers from real sellers and those with good apparels for sale.
-Shopping on Aliexpress is easy and simple.
+Note; I often use buyers’ reviews as a guide to find real sellers and good products for sale.

 - Sell cosmetic items